herotechcourse/kotlin-lotto-precourse/README.md

 ### 10. Architectural Patterns
 Recognized the importance of following established architectural patterns like MVC and domain-driven design for better project structure.
 This isn't implemented in this project and felt the need to further pursue learning these patterns in the future.

+### 11. Input Validation Responsibility Split
+Initially relied too much on the `Lotto` class to validate input, which caused unhandled exceptions during PR testing.
+Learned that validation should be fully handled in `InputValidator` before data is passed to domain classes.
+Domain classes like `Lotto` should still enforce rules internally, but all user input must be filtered early to avoid unexpected runtime errors.

+### 12. Exception Handling for Test Output

+One issue I encountered was with a test case that checked whether `[ERROR]` messages were printed when invalid input was provided.
+My original test logic used `assertThrows` and returned the error message directly.
+However, the built-in test on the application page relied on `output()` and expected the error message to be printed to `stdout`.

+To fix this, I had to adjust the `main()` function to catch `IllegalArgumentException` and print the message before exiting.
+This ensured that the test framework could detect the `[ERROR]` message as part of the console output.

+Additionally, I initially tried modifying the test case logic to suit my approach, but the PR system required the original version to pass.
+I had to revert to the provided structure and adapt the exception handling to match it.